artur-ciocanu/launch.en/help/launch-reference/publishing/publishing-flow.md

 * [[!UICONTROL Approved]](#approved)
 * [[!UICONTROL Published]](#published)

-These four states are represented as columns within the **[!UICONTROL Publishing Flow]** tab in the Platform Launch UI.
+These four states are represented as columns within the **[!UICONTROL Publishing Flow]** tab in the Data Collection UI.

 ![](./images/approval-workflow/flow-ui.png)